Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

-The most remarkable aspect of this investigation is that it required no undercover reporting, leaked documents, or whistleblower sources.
-The organizations documented their own systematic operations in public filings and published communications.
+The investigation required no undercover reporting, leaked documents, or whistleblower sources.
+The organizations documented their operational relationships in public filings and published communications.

-Tax law applies the “substance over form” doctrine (see Revenue Ruling 2007-41, Treasury Regulation 1.501(c)(3)-1), which examines operational reality rather than legal formalities when organizations claim independence while demonstrating unified control.
-As forensic accountants, we analyze actual operations, financial flows, and control structures rather than relying solely on organizational charts—focusing on how these entities actually function rather than how they appear on paper.
+Tax law applies the “substance over form” doctrine (see Revenue Ruling 2007-41, Treasury Regulation 1.501(c)(3)-1), which examines operational reality rather than legal formalities when evaluating tax-exempt status.
+This analysis examines actual operations, financial flows, and control structures documented in public filings—focusing on how these entities function in practice rather than their formal organizational structure.

-A central question involves the fungibility of cash—money is interchangeable, so even if organizations claim to segregate funds properly, does the influx of millions in government grant money free up other resources for political advocacy?
-This structure uses multiple tax classifications—501(c)(3) charities, 501(c)(4) social welfare organizations, and PACs—to move money, staff, and resources between “separate” entities that professional auditors have determined operate as unified organizations requiring consolidated financial reporting.
+A key question involves cash fungibility—when organizations claim to segregate funds properly, does the influx of millions in government grant money free up other resources for political advocacy?
+The documented structure involves multiple tax classifications—501(c)(3) charities, 501(c)(4) social welfare organizations, and PACs—with money, staff, and resources moving between entities that professional auditors have determined require consolidated financial reporting due to operational integration.

-Perhaps most troubling is how large donors receive tax deductions for contributions to 501(c)(3) charities that then transfer millions to their 501(c)(4) political affiliates.
-When the same individuals control both entities and they share facilities, personnel, and operational resources, this creates a mechanism for tax-deductible political spending—exactly what federal law prohibits.
+The documented financial flows show large donors receiving tax deductions for contributions to 501(c)(3) charities that then transfer millions to their 501(c)(4) political affiliates.
+When the same individuals control both entities and they share facilities, personnel, and operational resources, this creates questions about whether such arrangements comply with federal prohibitions on tax-deductible political spending.

-What oversight mechanisms exist when organizations processing massive revenue streams acknowledge operational unity while maintaining separate legal structures that provide significant tax advantages?
-This represents approximately $400 million annually in potential tax revenue at stake, with ongoing implications for the integrity of democratic institutions.
+What oversight mechanisms exist when organizations processing massive revenue streams acknowledge operational unity in some contexts while maintaining separate legal structures that provide significant tax advantages?
+The documented financial flows represent approximately $400 million annually in potential tax implications.

-The network’s effectiveness is demonstrated through Zohran Mamdani’s mayoral campaign, which shows patterns that warrant examination: over $2 million in elite PAC spending supported his candidacy—exceeding his entire direct campaign fundraising—while organizations claimed independent operations despite coordination patterns that raise mathematical questions.
+Mamdani’s mayoral campaign demonstrates the operational effectiveness: over $2 million in PAC spending supported his candidacy—exceeding his entire direct campaign fundraising—while the supporting organizations maintained claims of independent operations despite documented coordination patterns.

-The system’s sophistication becomes clear when considering that just days after winning the Democratic primary, Mamdani told NBC that ‘I don’t think that we should have billionaires,’ citing wealth concentration as representing ‘so much money in a moment of such inequality.’
+The operational sophistication becomes evident when considering that days after winning the Democratic primary, Mamdani told NBC that ‘I don’t think that we should have billionaires,’ citing wealth concentration as representing ‘so much money in a moment of such inequality.’

 Note: Readers can click on any images to enlarge them.